 "It's hard to say what has changed.
 I was surprised how easy everything went because other years I was struggling to win or finish on the podium.
 Maybe confidence is the biggest thing.
 The team believed in me and I believed more in myself."

-In E3, Van Avermaet escaped with Oliver Naesen, his regular training partner, and Philippe Gilbert, on the Oude Kwaremont.
+At the E3, Van Avermaet escaped with Oliver Naesen, his regular training partner, and Philippe Gilbert on the Oude Kwaremont.
 Naesen was the weakest link – dropped on the final climb, the Tiegemberg, before fighting back – so the sprint was contested between Van Avermaet and Gilbert.

 "It's a race that has never really suited me.
 If you look at my results, it's probably my worst race.
-I was only one time on the podium, when I was really young," he says.
+I've only finished on the podium once, when I was really young," says Van Avermaet.
 "We worked well together.
-It was a nice group, because we had Ollie, a guy I train with and who is getting stronger every year.
-I didn't want to flick him – I wanted to bring him with me but I also wanted to win the race.
-When Phil attacked on the Tiegemberg, I saw that Ollie had been dropped.
+It was a nice group, because we had Oli, a guy I train with, and who is getting stronger every year.
+I didn't want to flick him – I wanted to bring him with me, but I also wanted to win the race.
+When Phil attacked on the Tiegemberg, I saw that Oli had been dropped.
 It was strange – you have to flick your mate who you ride with every day.
-But he caught us back up so no problem.
+But he caught us back up, so no problem.